Oyindaol/UnoFlipGame/README.md

 6. Observe the resultant state of the cards, presented in GUI format.
 7. Draw a card from the market if they want/need to.
 8. End their turn by selecting the Next Player button.
+9. Undo/Redo a move during their turn.
+10. Save/Load a Game.
+11. Restart the game.
-9. Declare UNO!
+12. Declare UNO!
-10. Win by playing all the cards in their deck before any other player.
+13. Win by playing all the cards in their deck before any other player.

 ## Authors
 #### Osas Iyamu
 - Refactored the code to fit the MVC model.
 - Worked on the implementation of the UNOModel, UNOFrame, UNOController, UNOView, UNOEvent, Player, Colors, NumberCard, SpecialCard and Card classes and interfaces.
 - Worked on the AI player implementation and Flip card integration.
+- Worked on Save/Load implementation.
+- Worked on Replay implementation.
 - Worked on the Game flow logic.
-- Refactored to code to remove code smells.
+- Refactored the code to remove code smells.
 - Added Java Doc comments to classes and methods.
 - Updated the Design Decision section to reflect the refined design in the Documentation.

 #### Oyindamola Taiwo-Olupeka
 - Refactored the code to fit the MVC model.
 - Worked on the implementation of the UNOModel, UNOFrame, UNOController, UNOView classes and interfaces.
+- Worked on Undo/Redo implementation.
-- Refactored to code to remove code smells.
+- Refactored the code to remove code smells.
 - Added Java Doc comments to classes and methods.
 - Updated the User Manual for the GUI implementation in the Documentation.